dereuromark/cakephp-shim/docs/View.md

 `label()` method for the label and place the code from 'div', 'before', 'after', 'between' and 'errorMessage' to the corresponding places around the input and the label in HTML.

+### FormHelper::inputDefaults() and 'inputDefaults' option
+The 'inputDefaults' option has been removed from `create()` and `FormHelper::inputDefaults()` method has been removed in 3.x.
+'Shim.formInputDefaults' shim can be used to warn about this deprecated method and the option.
+The code from `inputDefaults` can be moved to form inputs.